 5 CLARY SAGE ESSENTIAL OIL BLENDS FOR HORMONES

-In this section we’re going to look at 5 clary sage recipes that you can use for various hormonal imbalance symptoms including menstrual pain, acne and hot flashes.
+In this section we’re going to look at five clary sage recipes that you can use for various hormonal imbalance symptoms including menstrual pain, acne and hot flashes.

 Please note that each of these recipes uses clary sage essential oil (not clary sage absolute, which is something different).

-Lastly, after trying many different brands in the past, these days I’m using only Plant Therapy.
-I suggest using their clary sage which you can find here.
+Lastly, after trying many different brands in the past, these days I mainly use Plant Therapy.
+You can get their clary sage here.

 This recipe is made to a 3% dilution.
 However, feel free to adjust the dilution level to suit your specific needs.
 By the way, this recipe is also also featured in this article on home remedies for menstrual cramps.